bryaburg/Bookmarks/README.md

 - [Learn by Example - Python Resources](https://learnbyexample.github.io/py_resources/) - Collection of Python resources and tutorials for various topics.
 - [Data to Fish](https://datatofish.com/python-tutorials/) - Platform offering clear Python tutorials covering topics such as machine learning, databases, pandas, GUI, and more.
 - [Notion Programming Course](https://www.notion.so/Programming-Course-4d4331de1a0c4ae894133cb1ca1e9315) - Self-study course for learning to build basic web applications in Django, hosted on Notion.
+- [CheckiO](https://py.checkio.org) - CheckiO is a browser-based game for learning Python.

 ### Android

 - [ADB](https://developer.android.com/studio/command-line) - Android Debug Bridge (adb) is a versatile command-line tool that lets you communicate with a device.
+- [Dex2Jar](https://github.com/pxb1988/dex2jar) - Dex2Jar is a suite of tools to work with Android .dex and Java .class files.
+- [Objection](https://github.com/sensepost/objection) - Objection is a runtime mobile exploration toolkit used for security testing.
+- [Hydra Dongle](https://www.hydra-dongle.com/) - Hydra Dongle offers software downloads for mobile phone servicing and repair.
+- [Scrcpy](https://github.com/Genymobile/scrcpy) - Scrcpy is a tool for displaying and controlling Android devices.

 ### C++

 [LearnCpp.com](https://www.learncpp.com/) - A comprehensive resource for learning C++ programming.

+### GoLang

+- [Go By Example](https://gobyexample.com) - Go by Example provides a hands-on introduction to Go using annotated example programs.
+- [Blueprint](https://github.com/Melkeydev/go-blueprint) - Go Blueprint is a project template for building production-ready REST APIs in Go.

 ## Science Links